e-CLOSE/Toolbox/Tools/Microsoft_Forms.md

 ## Additional details

+- Microsoft Forms is typically used to collect survey data and user responses.
+- Use it as a tool to survey employees, gather feedback and even ask for advice on projects and other key decisions.
+- Use it to share quizzes, surveys and similar documents.
+- Another great benefit of the tool is visualized data.
+Form data is automatically converted into charts and graphs that make your data more functional and easy to interpret.
 - Subscription mode: Company account (Microsoft/Outlook)
 - Platform: Web
 - Tested by: UAH (Elisa); UA (Romeu); UA (Paulo); HTW (Xenia); UA(Margarida); UAH (Javi)